OneKey-Network/addressability-framework/mvp-spec/prebid-implementation.md

 ## Implementation Details

-PAF doesn't standardize the way of offering inventory because there are already mechanisms sush as OpenRTB for these cases.
+PAF doesn't standardize the way of offering inventory because there are already mechanisms such as OpenRTB for these cases.
-However to offer PAF the Publisher must implement additional features.
+However, to offer PAF the Publisher must implement additional features.

 To understand the steps, it is important to overview how to generate the data and the relationships between them:
 * A Publisher offers *multiple* placements - one for each for Addressable Contents - via Prebid.js.
 * A Publisher Server generates a Seed for the set of transactions
-* Prebid.js sends a Request for opportunites including a Transaction Request for each
+* Prebid.js sends a Request for opportunities including a Transmission Request
-* A Supplier generates and sends *one* Transaction Response per Impression Opportunity
+* A Supplier generates and sends *one* Transmission Response for all Impression Opportunity

 ### Prebid.js userId module

 Prebid.js already offers identity submodules and a PAF sub module will be added.
-This module will be very straight-forward and will simply fetch the PAF data from the window using the [PAF frontend](https://github.com/criteo/paf-mvp-implementation/tree/main/paf-mvp-frontend).
+This module will be very straightforward and will simply fetch the PAF data from the window using the [PAF frontend](https://github.com/criteo/paf-mvp-implementation/tree/main/paf-mvp-frontend).
 The module will call
 `PAF.getIdsAndPreferences()` to get the PAF Data.
 These data will be offered to all configured bidders in the format: